 Generate, develop, communicate and document design ideas and processes for audiences using appropriate technical terms and graphical representation techniques (VCDSCD039)

-- Students will use Design Thinking to identify, generate, grow and test their ideas
+- Students will use the process of Design Thinking to identify, generate, grow and test their ideas

 Investigate how ideas and problems can be disaggregated into smaller elements or ideas, how criteria can be used to identify gaps in existing knowledge, and assess and test ideas and proposals (VCCCTM031)

-- Students will develop their creative thinking skills through the development of their own solutions
+- Students will develop their creative thinking skills through research, brainstorming and prototyping their solutions

 Plan your excursion